CASL/Futility/README.md

 The original software package that is now Futility was developed at the University of Michigan to enable efficient development and testing of the MPACT code.
-The original developers, now at ORNL and Michigan, further extended thislibrary and generalized it for use with COBRA-TF and MAMBA as part of VERA.
+The original developers, now at ORNL and Michigan, further extended this library and generalized it for use with COBRA-TF and MAMBA as part of VERA.
 Further information on these original applications that leverage Futility can be found at www.casl.gov.